raspberrypilearning/fetching-the-weather/worksheet2.md

 The data we're interested in is the `'weather_stn_lat'` and `'weather_stn_long'`.
 These are the values we want to use in the haversine function.

 1. Go back to your script; you can now get those values in your function.
-Remove the `print` and then add the following:
+Remove the `print(station)` line and then add the following:

     ``` python
             station_lon = station['weather_stn_long']